 Health is wealth, and exercising for a recommended 150 minutes a week can reduce your risk of heart disease, obesity, diabetes, high blood pressure, depression, etc..

-You can achieve this goal by brisk walking for 30 minutes a day on Mondays – Fridays.
-You may further break it down to 15 minutes each for morning and evening.
+You can achieve this goal by brisk walking for around 30 minutes per day on weekdays.
+You may further break this goal down to 15 minutes each for day and night.

 2. Improve Your Listening Skills

-Whether it is discussing with a spouse, a colleague at work, team members, or a casual friend, most people are swift to talk but slow to listen.
-You can know whether you are improving your listening skills by asking for feedback after you have made your contributions
+Whether it is discussing with your colleague at work, your partner, family, team members, or a friend, most people are ready to talk but not to listen.
+You will know whether you are improving your listening skills by asking your peers for feedback after you have made contributions.

-For example, ask questions like “Has my answer addressed your concerns?” or “Is there anything else I can help with?”
-You need to listen more to let people know that their opinions really matter to you, making this one of the best SMART goals examples.
+For example, you can ask questions such as “Did I address the issues you mentioned?”
+You need to listen more so people know that their opinions greatly matter to you.
+Therefore, this is one of the best SMART goals examples.

 3. Speak up to Increase Visibility